loreneg/food-expiration-proj/README.md

 View a list of food items on the menu.
 A red LED indicator will turn on if an item has expired and it will be highlighted in red in the food list view, offering a clear visual cue.
 <br><br>

-To see live testing photos of the functionalities check out [Project-gallery](/Project-gallery) directory.
+To see live testing photos of the functionalities check out the [Project-gallery](/Project-gallery) directory.

 <div align="right">